chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/chainguard-enforce-user-onboarding.md

 You can learn more about our IAM model by reading our [Overview of Chainguard Enforce IAM](../overview-of-enforce-iam-model) article.
 This document will provide you with guidance on creating a group hierarchy that enables policies to be inherited from parent groups, and discrete policies for different groups depending on your needs.

-## Step 3 — Prepare your Kubernetes cluster
+## Step 3 — Prepare Kubernetes cluster

 In order to put Chainguard Enforce into action within a cluster, we’ll now create a Kubernetes cluster using kind.
 For demonstration purposes, we will name our cluster `enforce-demo` by passing that to the `--name` flag, but you may opt to use an alternate name.